MoMMde/imgur-scraper/readme.md

-## Imgur Crawler
+## Imgur Scraper
-Crawl imgur.com images and find secrets that aren't that secret
+Scrape imgur.com images and find secrets that aren't that secret

 ### Warning
 :warning: There is more Porn than you can imagine